Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Adaptive IB Algorithm

-From Eq. (\ref{methods-5}), as $\beta$ increases, the mutual information between $x$ and $y$ decreases.
-At the beginning, $y$ contains abundant redundancy due to imperfect map from the source information to the transmitted codewords.
-Therefore, in the initial stages, we must set a relatively large $\beta$ to squeeze more redundant information in $y$.
-As the training processes, the value of $\beta$ should decrease since the corresponding redundancy information in $y$ gradually decreases.
-The value of $\beta$ will finally converge to a constant, when the proposed IB-JSCC achieves the optimal trade-off between the reconstruction quality and the compression ratio.
-To determine the value of $\beta$ in each epoch, IB-JSCC introduces a PID control algorithm, which analyzes the past errors and predicts the future errors to determine the current value of $\beta$.
-The discrete form of PID controller can be expressed as\cite{li2021learning},
+From (\ref{methods-5}), the importance of $I\left( {{\boldsymbol{x}};{\boldsymbol{y}}} \right)$ in the loss function decreases as $\beta$ increases.
+At the beginning, $\boldsymbol{y}$ contains abundant redundancy due to imperfect map from the source information to the transmitted codewords.
+Therefore, in the initial stages, we must set a relatively large $\beta$ to squeeze more redundant information in $\boldsymbol{y}$.
+As the training processes, the value of $\beta$ should decrease since the corresponding redundancy information in $\boldsymbol{y}$ gradually decreases.
+The value of $\beta$ will finally converge to a constant when the proposed AIB-JSCC achieves the optimal trade-off between the reconstruction quality and the compression ratio.
+Therefore, we adjust the coefficients ${K_p}$, ${K_i}$ and ${K_d}$ to let $\beta$ gradually decrease from its upper bound as the training processes.
+The adaptive IB algorithm is summarized in Algorithm \ref{algorithm1}.